amitt001/pygmy/README.md

  - The project has two config files:
     - pygmy.cfg: `pygmy/config/pygmy.cfg` rest API and pygmy core settings file
     - settings.py: `pygmyui/pygmyui/settings.py` Django settings file
- - SQLite is default db, if you are using PostgreSQL or MySQL with this project, make sure they are installed into the system.
+ - SQLite is default DB, if you are using PostgreSQL or MySQL with this project, make sure they are installed into the system.
- - You can run pygmy shell present in the root directory to run the program on the terminal. `python shell`
+ - You can run pygmy shell also.
+Present in the root directory.
+To run the program on the terminal: `python shell`
- - By default in `pygmyui/pygmyui/settings.py` DEBUG is set to True, set it to False in production
+ - By default, DEBUG is set to True in `pygmyui/pygmyui/settings.py` file, set it to False in production.

 ## DB Setup:

-By default Pygmy uses SQLite but any of the SQLite, MySQL or PostgreSQL DB can be used.
-Configs are present in `pygmy/config/pygmy.cfg` directory.
+By default, Pygmy uses SQLite but any of the DB, SQLite, MySQL or PostgreSQL, can be used.
+Configs is present at `pygmy/config/pygmy.cfg`.

-Use db specific instruction below.
+Use DB specific instruction below.
 Make sure to check and modify values in pygmy.cfg file according to your DB setup.

 ### Use MySQL

-First install `pymysql`:
+First, install `pymysql`:

 `pip install pymysql`